 This report addresses the challenge of using auxiliary information I_A to improve a given theory, encoded as a belief net \mathcal{B}E .
 In contrast with many other "knowledge revision" systems, we deal with the situation where this I_A may be imperfect, which means \mathcal{B}E should not necessarily incorporate that information.
 Instead, we provide tools to help the expert decide how to use I_A .
 After presenting objective criteria for measuring how much I_A differs from \mathcal{B}E , we discuss ways to evaluate whether this difference is statistically significant.
 We then provide tools to isolate the differences - to tell the domain expert which parts of the belief net (e.g., which links, and/or which nodes) account for the discrepancy.
-Finally, we include some empirical studies to illustrate that our tools are effective.

-Two of our tools involve techniques that are of independent interest: viz, the use of a non-central χ^2 -test to compute the relative likelihood of two similar belief nets, and a sensitivity analysis that provides the "error-bars" around the answers returned by a belief net, as a function of the samples used to learn it.
+Two of our tools involve techniques that are of independent interest: viz, the use of a noncentral χ^2 -test to compute the relative likelihood of two similar belief nets, and a sensitivity analysis that provides the "error-bars" around the answers returned by a belief net, as a function of the samples used to learn it.

-Keywords: theory revision, belief nets, learning, systematic errors, knowledge acquisition
+Keywords: theory revision, learning, systematic errors, knowledge acquisition